What’s new in App Layering 4.6

-- Hyper-V connector.
+Hyper-V connector.
+App Layering now includes a Hyper-V connector for easy layer creation and publishing in a Hyper-V environment.
 The new Hyper-V connector lets you select the location in your environment for creating and updating layers, and/or for publishing layered images.
 This requires that the App Layering Agent be installed on every Hyper-V server where you want to deploy images.
 The Agents must be installed before they can be recognized in the connector.
-Also, OS import is still done via the Network File Share and Microsoft System Center Virtual Machine Manager (SCVMM) is not supported by this connector.
+You still need to import the OS from Hyper-V via the Network File Share.
+The Hyper-V connector does not support Microsoft System Center Virtual Machine Manager (SCVMM).

-- App layers can be elastically assigned to layered images that use a different OS layer.
+App layers can be elastically assigned to layered images that use a different OS layer than the one used to create the App Layer.
 Until now, elastic layer assignments required that the App layer assigned use the same OS layer that was used to create the App layer.
 Now you can elastically assign App layers using other OS layers available on your App Layering appliance.
-There is no guarantee that the app layer will work on a different OS layer, but now you can try it.
+There is no guarantee that the App layer will work on a different OS layer, but now you can try it.
 If it does not work, then disable this feature on the layer and only use the OS that the app layer was created with.
 In addition, you must use the original OS layer when adding versions to your application layer.

-- Export and import layers.
+Export and import layers.
 You can move layers from one App Layering appliance to another by using the layer export and import feature.
 For example, you can move layers from your proof of concept environment to an appliance in your production environment.
-Starting in the 4.5 release, you can select a specific set of layers to export or import.
+You can select a specific set of layers to export or import.

 For information about Citrix App Layering -supported platforms, see System requirements.

 You can upgrade from any previous Citrix App Layering 4.x version to the current release.